FreeFallRush/Memory-Card/README.md

 ## Description

-This is a simple memory game built with React.
+This is a simple memory game built with React and TypeScript.
 The objective of the game is to click on Pokemon cards without repeating any.
 The game keeps track of your score and the highest score achieved.
 Upon clicking a card twice, the game resets and shows your best score.
 You can choose to play again or reset your best score.

 ## Features